 Our City Vision, “Inspired by lifestyle.
 Driven by opportunity”, informs all strategic planning for the city.

-The City has had a social procurement policy in place since February 2013 and over the past three years; a great amount of work has been performed by City Procurement and the Safe and Liveable Communities Branch to institutionalise Social Procurement as an important strategic procurement tool.
+The City has had a social procurement policy in place since February 2013.
+Since then, a great amount of work has been performed by City Procurement and the Safe and Liveable Communities Branch to institutionalise social procurement as an important strategic procurement tool.

 This success is evidenced by the considerable number of social procurement initiatives undertaken and the diversity in these initiatives as well as the results and outcomes the City has achieved to date.